What are Geodesic distances?

 ArcGIS Desktop vs ArcGIS Pro

-At the current time, ArcGIS Pro (2.0.1) does not have the Construct Geodetic Advanced Editing tools however it does include the suite of tools relevant to creating geodetic lines that are also available in ArcGIS Desktop 10.x.
+At the current time, ArcGIS Pro (2.1.2) does not have the Construct Geodetic Advanced Editing tools however, ESRI have produced the Distance and Direction add-in enabling the construction of geodetic lines.

 |XY to Line||Yes||Yes|

 *You can construct geodesic lines with the Distance and Direction add-in for ArcGIS Pro available here.